Skip to main content

 Generate a token

-Navigate to the API Tokens section and click Generate Token.
-Copy the token immediately — it is only shown once.
+Navigate to the API Tokens section and click Create Token.
+Copy the token immediately (it’s only shown once).

 Using your token